alexkehayias/chocolatier/README.md

 1. Scene - collection of system labels to be looked up and called by the game loop (main menu, random encounter, world map, etc)
 2. System - functions that operates on a component (or not) and returns updated game state.
 Examples: input, rendering, collision detection
-3. Components - hold state and component functions relating to a certain aspect.
+3. Components - hold state and component function relating to a certain aspect.
 Polymorphism can be used to dispatch on entity IDs (or however else you want) for finer control using multimethods.
 Examples: moveable, user controllable, collidable, destructable
 4. Entities - unique IDs that have a list of components to they participate in.
 Examples: `{:player1 [:controllable :moveable :destructable]}`

 ### Example